About the Minor

 Declaring a Minor

-- Submit your approval to complete the minor form to your College adviser.
+Submit your Consent to Complete a Minor form to your College adviser.
 This form should be submitted no later than Spring Quarter of your third year.